emarsden/pgmacs/doc/src/quickstart.md

 # Quickstart

+If you want to get a quick feel for what PGmacs can do before installing it, you can try out our [prebuilt Podman/Docker container image](container.html) which includes a terminal-only build of Emacs and the necessary dependencies.

+## Installation

 In your Emacs initialization file, include the following to check out the latest version of the code from the git repository, as well as the dependency [pg-el](https://github.com/emarsden/pg-el/):